Uploading documents — an overview

 File size and quota

-Single files are capped at 1 GB in Basic mode and 100 MB in Plus mode.
+Single files are capped at 1 GB.
 Large files are uploaded in parts (multipart upload) automatically.
-Your plan determines the total storage and number of ingest credits available per month — check Settings → Billing for your current allowance.
+Your plan determines the total storage and number of ingest credits available per month — each page consumes credits according to the processing tier you choose.
+Check Settings → Billing for your current allowance.

 What to do next

-- Ingestion modes explained — choose the right mode for your documents.
+- Processing tiers explained — choose between Standard and Pro for your documents.

 - Supported file formats — what we accept, what we don't.